cyocum/cyocum.github.io/_posts/2020-06-30-Making-IrishGen-SPARQL-Part-II.md

 ```

 `construct` queries generally have have two bodies.
 After the
-`construct` keyword which is the target RDF the user wishes to create
+`construct` keyword which is the target RDF the user wishes to
-comes the patter that the user wishes to produce.
-The `from` keyword
-here serves a similar purpose as it does in the `select` query form
+create.
+The `from` keyword here serves a similar purpose as it does in
-and denotes that the user is interested in pulling the entire graph
+the `select` query form and denotes that the user is interested in
-into the default graph or more simply, that the entire dataset should
+having the Triplestore consider the entire dataset when running the
-be considered when running the query.
-The `where` keyword denotes the
+query.
+The `where` keyword denotes the pattern that the Triplestore
-pattern that the Triplestore should match.
-In this case, the pattern
+should match.
+In this case, the pattern is the same as the RDF that
-is the same as the RDF that the `construct` clause constructs.
-The
+the `construct` clause constructs.
+The effect of this is to extract
-effect of this is to excise the graph of all of Báeth's children from
+the sub-graph of all of Báeth's children from the entire graph of all
-the entire graph of all of IrishGen.
-This makes it possible to
+of IrishGen.
+This makes it possible to visualise.
+It is no use to
-visualise.
-It is no use to attempt to visualise the entire graph as a
+attempt to visualise the entire graph as a user would most likely get
-user would most likely get lost or confused.
-Extracting and
+lost or confused.
+Extracting and visualising sub-graphs allows the
-visualising sub-graphs allows the user to target persons of interest
+user to target persons of interest and their genealogical information
-and their genealogical information without becoming overloaded by
-extraneous information.
-Additionally, attempting to render
+without becoming overloaded by extraneous information.
+Additionally,
-visualisations of vast graphs is a huge computational task and most
+attempting to render visualisations of vast graphs is a huge
-user's machines would not be powerful enough to do it.
+computational task and most user's machines would not be powerful
+enough to accomplish it.

 As an aside, the above query can be written more concisely by using
 the single body form of `construct`, which can be useful when the user
 wishes to have a small subset extracted from the graph then used in
-visualisation:
+visualisation.
+The single body form of `construct` can only be used
+with the constructed graph pattern exactly matches the pattern used in
+the `where` clause:

 ```sparql
 prefix rel: <http://purl.org/vocab/relationship/>